Types-of-Financial-Ratios

 Total Assets Turnover = Sales / Total Assets

-Debt (Or Capital Structure) Ratios
+Debt (or Capital Structure) Ratios

-Debt-Asset = Total Debt / Total Asset
+Debt-Asset = Total Debt / Total Assets

 Debt-Equity = Total Debt / Total Equity